xbabalov/podman-desktop/website/docs/kubernetes/managing-a-kube-context.md

 Within Kubernetes, a context is useful to:

 - Manage multiple development, testing, and production environments.
-- Simplify your interaction when working with multiple clusters and namespaces.
+- Simplify your interaction when working with multiple clusters, users, and namespaces.

 You can edit or duplicate a context using the UI.
 This helps in defining contexts with different configurations within your Kubernetes configuration file.
 Having contexts with different configurations enables easy switching between environments during development.